 Niseko, in Japan’s northernmost prefecture of Hokkaido, is easily the most popular skiing area in the country.
-It’s famous for getting lots of dry powder snow (usually upwards of 15 meters) every year and is one of the rare places in Japan you can enjoy off-trail skiing.
-What’s more, the major uptake in Australian and Chinese visitors has made the area very accessible to foreigners.
+It’s famous for getting lots of dry powder snow (usually upwards of 15 meters) every year and is one of the few places in Japan you can enjoy off-trail skiing.
+What’s more, the major uptick in international visitors has made Niseko Ski Resorts more accessible than ever.

 The Hokkaido Shinkansen has made it a lot easier to get to Niseko by train.
-In a little over 4 hours, you can get all the way to Shin-Hakodate-Hokuto Station, which is about 2.5 hours by train to Niseko.
-The ride is ¥22,690, unless you’ve got the JR Pass, in which case the cost is covered.
+In a little over 4 hours, you can get all the way to Shin-Hakodate-Hokuto Station, from which it’s another 3–4 hours by train to Niseko.
+The ride is around ¥23,630 one-way, unless you’ve got the JR Pass, in which case the cost is covered.
 After the ride on the Shinkansen, you need to take express/local trains to get to Kutchan Station, which is the closest to Niseko.
 Without a JR Pass, this costs about ¥5,310.

-Grand Hirafu is the largest of the resorts, and with a foreigner-friendly town at its base to boot.
+Grand Hirafu is the largest of the Niseko ski resorts, and with a foreigner-friendly town at its base to boot.
 Here, you can find restaurants, bars, and all kinds of accommodations, including the reasonable Absolute Niseko hotel.
 Hirafu is a 15-minute bus ride from Kutchan Station.

-Niseko Village is in between Grand Hirafu and Annupuri, and has the added bonus of being open during Golden Week.
+Niseko Village is in between Grand Hirafu and Annupuri.
 It has hotels around its base like Hilton Niseko Village, and The Green Leaf is close to the beginner areas and the Upper Village Gondola.
 There are also some dining and shopping options.